 Sharon and I try to have at least an idea of our travel goals for the next 1-3 years.
-I’m forced to think of our trips for the following year by November.
-That deadline is because I need to block my vacation time with my job.
+Due to when my job requires me to put in my vacation requests, I’m forced to think of our trips for the following year by November.

 Don’t Plan Too Far Ahead